paulbarfuss/enablement-docs/slides/markdown/user_story_mapping.md

 ### User Story Mapping
 #### _What is It?_
-* Frame the opportunity, goal, outcome, and value
+* Frame the opportunity, goal, outcome, and value.
-* Tell the story of the product from left to right (user steps)
+* Tell the story of the product from left to right (user steps).
-* Go back and talk about and capture the details of each step
+* Go back and talk about and capture the details of each step.

 ### Exercise - Mapping Stories for "getting to work"
-*Scenario* -> You woke up late and you must get to an early morning meeting at work and cannot miss it.
-What **must** you do to prepare for work and get there on time?
+1. As an individual, capture on stickies things you do from the moment you wake up until you arrive at work.

+### Exercise - Mapping Stories for "getting to work"
-1. As an individual, capture on stickies things you do from the moment you wake up until you arrive at work<!-- {_class="fragment"  data-fragment-index="1"} -->
+1. As an individual, capture on stickies things you do from the moment you wake up until you arrive at work.
 2. As a team, add all activities to the story map and remove duplicates.
-If some are similar but slightly different, do not remove as duplicates<!-- {_class="fragment"  data-fragment-index="2"} -->
+If some are similar but slightly different, do not remove as duplicates

+### Exercise - Mapping Stories for "getting to work"
+1. As an individual, capture on stickies things you do from the moment you wake up until you arrive at work.
+2. As a team, add all activities to the story map.
-3. Cluster similar activities and capture themes above them<!-- {_class="fragment"  data-fragment-index="3"} -->
+3. Cluster similar activities and capture themes above them